nullsurface/readmexperimental/README.md

-# readmexperimental
+# Experimental project for README Digital Rain
-Contribution History Digital Rain
+Use GitHub commit & contribution history to implement Digital Rain effects when viewed.